PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/add-edit store.md

 This drop-down allows to select the country of the store and is mandatory.
 While creating a new store, the default country (selected in International > Localization > Configuration) is selected by default.

-7) State (only for the countries that have states, as defined in International > Locations > States.)
+7) State (displayed only for the countries that have states, as defined in International > Locations > States.)

 This drop-down allows to select the state of the store and is mandatory.
-If no state is selected, when trying to save, shows: "An address located in a country containing states must have a state selected."
+If no state is selected when trying to save, the following error message is displayed: "An address located in a country containing states must have a state selected."

 8) Latitude/Longtitude

 There are 2 separate input fields for the latitude and longitude of the store, they are both mandatory.
 Only numbers are allowed for these fields.
-When trying to input characters that are not some numbers, an error message is displayed: "Latitude and longitude are required."
+When trying to input a character that is not a number, an error message is displayed: "Latitude and longitude are required."
 The numbers in the fields are limited to 13, if there are more numbers than allowed, an error message is displayed: "The latitude field is too long (13 chars max)." and/or "The longitude field is too long (13 chars max)."
-When hovered on the writing - Latitude / Longitude, shows the following: "Store coordinates (e.g. 45.265469/-47.226478).
+When the label is hovered, a tooltip is displayed: "Store coordinates (e.g. 45.265469/-47.226478).

 9) Phone